-Brightkite for iPhone review
+Brightkite full review

 Being two-faced may not be an admirable quality in a person, but in a location-based social networking app, it can be a beautiful thing.
 After all, while there are some things you don’t mind declaring to the world at large, there are other things you probably want to announce to a select few.